Detox/core/readme.md

 Data transfer is always at constant rate, regardless of data presence and its size.

 [Ronion](https://github.com/nazar-pc/ronion) anonymous routing framework with AEZ block cipher (not secure, but functionally working implementation, see [aez.wasm](https://github.com/nazar-pc/aez.wasm)) and `Noise_NK_25519_ChaChaPoly_BLAKE2b` used for anonymous routing (WARNING: not proven by independent cryptographer yet, so don't rely on it being actually secure!).
+Nodes for anonymous routing will need to be somehow received from DHT, which is a challenging and currently unsolved issue.

 Higher level glue is used to select introduction nodes, announce them to DHT, then on other node select rendezvous node and introduce itself using rendezvous node through introduction node to a friend.